yuIlariy/Rename-Bot-2GB/README.md

 set_suffix - Set Your Suffix
 see_suffix - See Your Suffix
 del_suffix - Delete Your Suffix
+ban - To ban a user
-restart - To restart the bot [FOR ADMINS USE ONLY] broadcast - Message Broadcast command [FOR ADMINS USE ONLY]. status - Check bot status [FOR ADMINS USE ONLY].
+unban - To unban a banned user restart - To restart the bot broadcast - Message Broadcast command. status - Check bot status
 ```
 </details>